mdanny1209/ixo-contracts/ixo-dao/setup.md

 # Contract setup

-This is a guide for what is required to run these contracts in their modular form.

-To start off with you will need to compile the core contract and any other modules you may require, Note that you may have many proposal modules but only one voting module active on any one instance of the core contract, multiple core contracts may be instantiated

-This contract setup relies on the cw4-group contract that can be found [here](https://github.com/CosmWasm/cw-plus/tree/main/contracts/cw4-group)

-To begin you must store all of your contracts on chain using:
+This guide describes how to instantiate the ixo DAO smart contract system, which is based on a fork of [DAO-DAO](https://github.com/DA0-DA0).

+Start by compiling the `core` [CW-4 Group](https://github.com/CosmWasm/cw-plus/tree/main/contracts/cw4-group) CosmWasm Contract and any of the other modules that are required to extend the Group functionality.
+For each Group Contract, multiple types of governance `proposal` modules may be added.
+However, only one type of `voting` module may be used by a Group.
+Multiple `core contracts` may be instantiated at the same time.

+Store all the required contracts on-chain using the `ixod` CLI client:

 ```
 export TXFLAG="--node http://localhost:26657 --chain-id CHAIN ID --gas-prices 0.025uixo --gas auto --gas-adjustment 1.3"